MelihOrel/object-detection-model-for-service-robots/README.md

 Dataset Distribution:

-The dataset was split into two main parts: training and validation.
-The distribution is shown in Table 1 below:
+The dataset was split into two main parts: training 240 img and validation 60 img.
-Dataset	Train	Val
-Image Count	240	60

-Table 1.
-Dataset distribution

 3. Model Training